thomasrobertz/mooc/udemy/java/functional/functional_programming/src/test/java/de/robertz/functional/datastructures/FunctionalDataStructures.md

   * We do have immutable datastructures in Java, f.i.
 Collections.unmodifiableSet.
    The main problem with these is that when we create them, the original has to be copied over (Bad performance)
 * **Persistent**
-  * Similar to immutability, but means that when we do need to say, add an element, we return a new datastructure that contains all elements of the original (Preserving the previous state).
+  * Similar to immutability, but means that when we do need to say, add an element, we return a new datastructure that contains all elements of the original (Preserving, or **persisting** the previous state).
 * **Referential Transparency**
   * For some given input, the output will always be the same.
 Or, we can substitute a function call with it's value.